Turing degree spectra of differentially closed fields: Low Differentially Closed Fields

 It will simplify matters for us to treat $F$ and $K$ as relational structures, with addition and multiplication as three-place relations and differentiation as a two-place relation.
 Since our $F$ will be isomorphic to $K$ (as a relational structure), these relations will define functions in $F$, and since the relations will be computable in $F$, these functions will also be computable there.
 However, using relational structures will allow us not to have to close under the operations too promptly.
 For example, if at some stage $s$ we are thinking of an element $y\in F_s$ as a differential transcendental (over the ground field $\Q$, say), we do not automatically add all of its derivatives to $F$ right away.
 If later on we find that we want it not to be transcendental after all, we can still place an algebraic relation on its derivatives, or even make some high derivative $y^{(r)}$ equal $0$ in $F$.
 Of course, the construction of $F$ will eventually produce every derivative $y^{(r)}$, effectively, but we prefer not to add them all to $F$ at once.
-In particular we will write $K_s^0$ for the finite relational structure of $K$ on the domain $\{0,1,x_0,x_1,\ldots,x_s\}$ (where $K$ has domain $\{ x_0,x_1,\ldots\}$), noting that the structure $K_s^0$ cannot be computed uniformly in $s$. $K_s$ will denote the differential subfield of $K$ generated by $K_s^0$.
-Likewise, $F_s^0$ will also consist of finitely many elements, which together generate a differential subfield $F_s$ of $F=\cup_t F^0_t$, and we will define the structure of $F$ solely by a decision procedure determining which differential polynomials $f\in\Q\{ Y_0,\ldots,Y_k\}$ (for every $k$) satisfy $f(y_0,\ldots,y_k)=0$ in $F$.
+In particular we will write $K_s$ for the finite relational structure of $K$ on the domain $\{0,1,x_0,x_1,\ldots,x_s\}$ (where $K$ has domain $\{ x_0,x_1,\ldots\}$), noting that the structure $K_s$ cannot be computed uniformly in $s$. $K_s$ will denote the differential subfield of $K$ generated by $K_s$.
+For $F$ we will give a decision procedure determining which differential polynomials $f\in\Q\{ Y_0,\ldots,Y_k\}$ (for every $k$) satisfy $f(y_0,\ldots,y_k)=0$ in $F$.
 We enumerate the set $U=\cup_s U_s$ of those $f(Y_0,\ldots,Y_k)$ for which this holds, and ensure that, for every $f$, there is a unique $m$ for which the polynomial $(f-Y_m)$ lies in $U$.
 (Essentially this says that we are setting $f(y_0,\ldots,y_k)=y_m$ in $F$.)
-This condition will make $U$ computable, since, for any $f$, we can enumerate $U$ until we find an $m$ with $(f-Y_m)\in U$; then $f\in U$ iff $m=0$ (with $y_0$ being the zero element of $F$).
-This will be sufficient information to compute all the operations in $F$.
+This will be sufficient information to compute all the operations in $F$. }